Participating Artists

 Booth 103

-• Janice Yazzie
+• Janicelynn Yazzie

-Janice Yazzie (Diné) is a talented beadworker, drawing inspiration from the symbols and imagery of her people.
+Janicelynn Yazzie (Diné) is a talented beadworker, drawing inspiration from the symbols and imagery of her people.
 Her pieces feature Navajo rug designs, animals, corn, maidens, and other meaningful symbols, using heishi and quality glass beads to create a fluid, smooth texture.

 Booth 113